alidanapour/chip8_emulator/Product_Document.md

-# Project: A JavaScript Chip8 System (JS-Chip8)
+# Project: A JavaScript Chip-8 System (JS-Chip8)

 ## Introduction

 **JS-Chip8** is a single-page JavaScript web application.
 It supports two browsers (Google Chrome and Mozilla Firefox) running on desktop only. **JS-Chip8** has the following components:

-1. Chip-8 **Emulator**: Can run any compatible Chip-8 program.
+1. Chip-8 **Emulator**: Run any compatible Chip-8 program.
-2. Chip-8 **Visualizer**: Shows a Chip-8 program in action.
-It displays memory, registers, timers, and instructions being executed.
-It lets users play/pause and step-forward/step-backward one instruction at a time.
-Users can also restart the current ROM and reset the emulator.
+2. Chip-8 **Visualizer**: View a Chip-8 program in action, displays memory, registers, timers, and instructions being executed.
+Also allows you to play/pause, step-forward/step-backward one instruction at a time, restart a current ROM or even reset the emulator.
 3. One Chip-8 **Tool**: `Sprite Editor` provides a visual interface to create, view, and edit 8x15 sprites.
 4. Two Chip-8 **Games**:  Game 1: `Space Wars`, based on the Atari classic game 'Outlaw'; Game 2: `Jumpy Rabbit`, based on the T-Rex Run by Google.

-## What has changed since the last Release:
+## What has changed since the last release:

-### Changes in Release 1:
-- Added  Emulator prototype
-    - Implemented the screen and 35 opcodes
-- Added use cases for the decode opcode
-- Added Game 1 prototype
-- Added automated test output area

-### Changes in Release 2:
+### Changes in Release 4 (the last release):
-- The Emulator is now fully functional
+- The `Sprite Editor` is now fully functional
-    - Added [support for old ROMs](https://github.com/tomdaley92/Kiwi8/issues/9) via the `Use new shift opcodes?` and `Use new load/store opcodes?` checkboxes for opcodes 8XY6/8XYE and FX55/FX65.
-    - Added keyboard input, sound and delay timer
-- Game 1 is now fully functional
-- Added `Load ROM` functionality where user can load any Chip-8 ROM to the Emulator and run it
+- Added reload current ROM option so user can restart a ROM without having to reload it
-- Added `Description and How to Play` drop-down button prototype for preloaded ROMs.
-When a user clicks the button, the description and instructions on how to use the current preloaded ROM are displayed; when the user clicks the button again, the drop-down text area is closed
+- The `Fix timer speed?` checkbox is now unchecked by default
+- Changes to the webpage interface:
+    - Removed text at the top of the webpage since it's no longer needed
+    - Added animation to the CHIP8 logo
-- Added Visualizer's prototype
+    - Added favicon
-    - `Stop`, `Continue` and `Reset` buttons are now fully functional
-- Removed unneeded decode opcode input field
-- Added test cases for old ROMs support, created separate CPU object for the automated test output area
+    - Changed the colour of the webpage background, the Emulator's screen and the `Sprite Editor`'s screen
+    - Changed the height of the Visualizer's instruction box and register box to match the height of the Emulator's screen
+    - Renamed `Load ROM` button to `Load your ROM` and moved it to the left of the page
+    - Renamed Emulator, Visualizer and Tool buttons' text to symbols with a short explanation of what a button does, displayed when user hovers over them
+    - Renamed the `Description and How to Play` button to `How to Play`.
+On clicking, a pop-up box (instead of a drop-down text box in earlier releases) shows up
+    - The tool is hidden by default (if the screen size is small enough to allow) and revealed only on scrolling down; when user scrolls up, the tool is hidden again, and the current state of the tool is fully preserved

 ### Changes in Release 3:
 - The Visualizer is now fully functional